ArghyaChatterjee/convert_rgb_to_mono_image/README.md

 # Convert RGB to Monocular Image

 A ros package to convert rgb/bgra8 image to monocular image.
+This is a ros1 package.

 # Requirements
 This repository is tested with Ubuntu 20.04 and ROS noetic.